lazaronixon/documentation-zero/.documentation_api/sections/posts.md

 * `content` - attribute from post.
 * `published` - attribute from post.

-This endpoint will return `201 Created` with the current JSON representation of the post if the creation was a success.
-See the [post](#model) model for more info on the payload.
+This endpoint will return `201 Created` with the current JSON representation of the [post](#model) if the creation was a success.

 ## Update post

 - `PUT /posts/1.json` allows changing the post with an ID of `1`.

-This endpoint will return `200 OK` with the current JSON representation of the post if the update was a success.
-See the [post](#model) model for more info on the payload.
+This endpoint will return `200 OK` with the current JSON representation of the [post](#model) if the update was a success.

 <!--
 **Required parameters**: `attribute1` and `attribute2`.